- 6 Tips to Help You Nail Fireworks Photography

 Experiment by zooming in or out during a long exposure.
 Setup for a 2" shot with the settings above, release the shutter and begin the frame with a firework explosion.
 While the camera is exposing within those 2 seconds, turn your zoom ring on the lens and watch what happens.

 Jump into the multiple exposure setting of your camera; select additive mode and at least three frames.
 Keep your 2" settings mentioned above, click the shutter three times in a row and the camera will compile all three exposures into one frame.

 If you don't have this setting on your camera, select bulb mode, f.4 and ISO 100.
 Hold down the button on your remote release and a piece of black cardboard in your other hand positioned in front of the lens blocking light, then simply move the cardboard to the side each time there is a nice firework explosion.

-Tips and images by Canon Collective Ambassador, Colin Baker
+Tips and images by Colin Baker.

 Banner Image by Adrian Wilson Photography